Find Assisted Living in Your Area

 Community | Website | Food Philosophy |

 Brookdale Senior Living | brookdale.com | Brookdale Senior Living is a chain that provides seniors with a continuum of care that includes independent living, assisted living, memory care and nursing homes at various facilities across the United States.
-These communities vary in amenities but typically provide seniors with three daily meals that include customized meal planning. |
+These communities typically provide seniors with three daily meals planned according to resident feedback.
+Dietary restricted meals and alternative meal choices are always offered. |

-Atria Senior Living | atriaseniorliving.com | Atria Senior Living serves seniors in 45 states, providing independent living, assisted living and memory care services.
-The community provides its residents with specialized diets, including vegan and vegetarian diets. |
+Atria Senior Living | atriaseniorliving.com | Atria Senior Living serves seniors in nine states, providing independent living, assisted living and memory care.
+The community offers its residents a variety of special dietary options, such as vegan and vegetarian dishes. |

 Five Star Senior Living | fivestarseniorliving.com | Seniors across the United States rely on Five Star Senior Living to provide care ranging from independent living and Alzheimer’s care to assisted living and nursing care.
 Menus are customized to match seniors’ unique tastes, prescribed diets and restrictions such as veganism or vegetarianism. |

-Cogir Senior Living | cogirseniorliving.com | Cogir Senior Living is a smaller chain of communities that provides assisted living and nursing home care for seniors in neighborhoods across the west coast.
+Cogir Senior Living | cogirseniorliving.com | Cogir Senior Living is a smaller chain of communities that provides independent living, assisted living and memory care for seniors in neighborhoods across the west coast.
 It’s known for accommodating a variety of special diets, as well as on-site snack bars and restaurants. |

-Watermark Retirement Communities | watermarkcommunities.com | Watermark Retirement Communities provide independent living and assisted living services for seniors at locations throughout 21 U.S. states.
-The company provides its residents with an array of dining options, including restaurant-style vegan and vegetarian cuisine for those who request it. |
+Watermark Retirement Communities | watermarkcommunities.com | Watermark Retirement Communities provide independent living, assisted living, memory care, and additional services to seniors at locations in 19 U.S. states.
+The company provides its residents with an array of dining options that cater to special dietary needs, including restaurant-style vegan and vegetarian cuisine for those who request it. |

 Vi Living | viliving.com | Vi Living is a continuing care chain that provides seniors with various levels of care in its 10 communities, which are located throughout the U.S. The chain is known for luxury living, providing seniors with lavish restaurant-style meals that are customized to suit residents’ tastes and dietary restrictions. |

-Beehive Homes | beehivehomes.com | Beehive Homes provides assisted living and memory care for seniors at locations throughout the United States.
+BeeHive Homes | beehivehomes.com | BeeHive Homes provides assisted living and memory care for seniors at locations throughout the United States.
 Its culinary team is dedicated to meeting the unique needs and tastes of every resident, providing options that include vegan and vegetarian meals.
 Unlimited snacks and beverages are part of the amenities. |

 Erickson Senior Living | ericksonseniorliving.com | Erickson Senior Living serves seniors in 11 states, providing campus-style retirement living for those requiring assisted living, memory care or skilled nursing care.
-Independent living is also available at each of the chain’s 20 communities.
-Erickson provides three daily meals to its residents, accommodating special dietary needs and ensuring variety for those following vegan or vegetarian diets. |
+Independent living is also available at each of the chain’s 20+ communities.
+Residents have access to a mobile app that gives menu nutritional information and staff comply with customizations or special requests, such as using vegan or vegetarian ingredients. |

 State Resources to Help Seniors Access Nutritious Foods